arinmirza/vrpms/README.md

 from .utilities.baz import some_function  # relative import
 ```

-### Testing locally

-You can run and test the functionality from the `main.py` file inside the root `vrpms` directory.
-Make sure the virtual environment is activated.
-Import some modules that you want to test and run `python main.py`.

-*Trying to run modules individually (e.g. running `solver.py` by itself) will not work because of the import hierarchy.*

 ### Secrets

 Make sure not to put any API keys and other secrets in the application code, which needs to be placed in the `.env` file at the top level for local development.
 These can be set and then accessed as follows: